 #2 GO BOLD

 Jay goes loud and large with his version.
 See more photos.

-"it consists of three tertial desklamps, fixed upside down to the ceiling. the tertial lamp is the simplest and cheapest and i already had one laying around. the room calls for a decorative lighting fixture, but there is no such thing as a cheap, beautiful, classy chandelier. my solution was to add a bit of irony, surprise and humor to the problem. in combination with a dimmer, the result works surprisingly well.
+Jason’s version consists of three TERTIAL work lamps, fixed upside down to the ceiling.
+He says, “The TERTIAL lamp is the simplest and cheapest and I already had one laying around.
+The room calls for a decorative lighting fixture, but there is no such thing as a cheap, beautiful, classy chandelier.
+My solution was to add a bit of irony, surprise and humor to the problem.”
+Read more.